Ultra rich and flavorful chana dal halwa that is luxurious in texture and taste - tips and tricks in post!

 Instructions

-- SImmer the chanay ki daal in the milk until tender, this can take a few hours.
+- SImmer the chanay ki daal in the milk until tender, this can take an hour to 90 minutes.
+When you press the daal it should break very easily.

 - Cook down the milk on low flame (milk boils over fast) so it is an inch above the chanay ki daal